Rekihyt/astdot/README.md

 Print a dot graph of a nim ast dumped using the `dumpTree` macro.

-Theme is currently hardcoded to colors from <https://github.com/Rekihyt/oak>

 ![example tree](example.jpg)

+The theme used is currently hardcoded with colors from my syntax theme [oak](https://github.com/Rekihyt/oak).

+Note: node names are hardcoded, and many are missing colors.

 ---